 Ellen Lamont is an associate professor in the Department of Sociology.
 She holds a Ph.D. in Sociology from New York University, an M.A. in International Relations from the University of Chicago, and a B.A. in Peace and Conflict Studies from the University of California, Berkeley.

-Her research examines how gender and sexuality shapes family and intimate relationships in a variety of contexts.
+Her research examines how gender and sexuality shape intimate relationships in a variety of contexts.

-Ellen teaches courses on gender, family, and women, crime, and the justice system.
+Ellen teaches courses on gender, family, and intimate relationships.
 She was inducted into the College of Arts and Sciences Academy of Outstanding Teachers in 2018 and awarded Teacher of the Year in 2019.
+She is currently the honors coordinator for the department.

 Constructions of Gender